-France, Portugal mark centennial of WWI battle
+France, Portugal mark centennial of WWI battle of the Lys

-RICHEBOURG, France (AP) — French President Emmanuel Macron and his Portuguese counterpart Marcelo Rebelo de Sousa have marked the centennial of a World War I battle which helped allied nations stop a German offensive in the final year of hostilities.
+RICHEBOURG, France (AP) — French President Emmanuel Macron and his Portuguese counterpart Marcelo Rebelo de Sousa on Monday marked the centennial of a World War I battle which helped allied nations stop a German offensive in the final year of hostilities.

 The two leaders held a ceremony in northern France’s Richebourg, which was at the heart of the battle of the Lys, one of the countless fights where thousands lost their lives for precious little territorial gain.

 In 1918, Germany made a major effort to finally make a breakthrough toward Paris and push British forces back to the English Channel.
-It failed because of the kind of resistance which Macron lauded on Monday.
+It failed because of the kind of resistance that Macron lauded on Monday.

-He said, “A century after World War I, we meet to remember the commitment of thousands of Portuguese soldiers on French soil.”
+“In all, 7,000 Portuguese soldiers were killed, wounded or taken prisoner in this one day, the deadliest of the Great War for your people.
+It made the Battle of the Lys what the Battle of Verdun was for the French,” Macron said, recounting the 1916 French-German battle where the casualties amounted to the hundreds of thousands.

 Most Read Nation & World Stories